August 24, 2021

 Luckily, there are options for getting a debit card before the age of 18.
 Parents can typically open joint checking accounts with their children by the age of 13.

 And as more people realize the importance of teaching children about money at a young age, the options continue to grow for children even younger.

 While a debit card is an important financial tool—especially once you’re managing your own finances—it’s also important to understand the risks and downsides and take precautions to keep your money safe.

-If you’re ready to get a debit card, consider the Mos card.
-We’re launching the first debit card that helps you pay for college and it comes with zero fees.
-That means no overdraft fees, late fees, or in network ATM fees.
+If you’re ready to get a debit card, consider the Mos card—the first debit card that helps you pay for college.
+Oh, and it comes with zero fees—that means no overdraft fees, late fees, or in network ATM fees.

-Plus, Mos can help you with all of your college financial needs, matching you with all the financial aid and scholarships you’re eligible for, and guiding you through the whole process.
+Mos can help you with all of your college financial needs, matching you with all the financial aid and scholarships you’re eligible for, with real-human advisors guiding you through the whole process.